Library By-Laws

 ARTICLE IX.
 FISCAL YEAR

-The fiscal year of the Croton Free Library shall commence on July 1st and end on June 30th of each year.
+The fiscal year of the Croton Free Library shall commence on July 1st of each year and end on June 30th of the following year.

 ARTICLE X. CHECKS, BANK ACCOUNTS AND INVESTMENTS